zhengjunyao-work/arc24/docs/modeling/Iteration_48_more_external_data.md

 for just 40k steps and just in the task of predicting the output from the examples to simplify the experiment.

 ## Results

 ## Conclusion

 ## Next steps

+- Train a model to generate code (for next years edition)

 ## TODO

-- [ ] Explore the dataset
+- [x] Explore the dataset
-- [ ] How can I train on this new dataset?
+- [x] How can I train on this new dataset?
 It is much bigger than the other datasets
 - [ ] Does it improve the evaluation accuracy?
 - [ ] Does it improve the LB score?
-- [ ] Train a model to generate code